The Lemons-to-Lemonade Initiative

 We’re ready to do more, even at this early stage in our company’s development.
 What can we do for our city, country, and world now?
 How can we use our talents to contribute something positive?
 These are the questions we’ve been asking ourselves.

 We know that many people want to help others at this critical time, but with the movement restrictions placed upon us all, this has become challenging.
 We’re going to make it easy for you.
 Our lemonade is ready—we just need thirsty customers.

 How can you help?

-During the month of April, if you go to luluandmaxwell.com, you can purchase a book that we’ll donate to a child in our great city through one of the Toronto Christmas funds for kids.
-(We’ll donate it at Christmas time so we don’t have to travel the city at this time).
+During this time, if you go to luluandmaxwell.com, you can purchase a book that we’ll donate to a child in our great city through one of the Toronto Christmas funds for kids.
+(We’ll donate it at Christmastime so we don’t have to travel the city at this time).
 But you’ll be helping in more ways than one.
 From each purchase, we’ll also give $5.00 to Toronto’s Daily Bread Food Bank.
 Right now they can use your help more than ever.

 And for doing such a good deed, we’re going to give you a gift: promo codes you can use to download our first two books for FREE.
 See how the silly adventures all began with When Lulu Met Maxwell, and then read the first in a series, Lulu, Are you Going to Sleep All Day?
 Monday.
 This is our way of saying thank you to all our supporters.

 Please help us do what we’re good at—using our imaginations to make the world smile.
 We may be starving artists, but we lack nothing when it comes to imagination.